clartaq/yo-dave-blog/content/post/2011-09-22-java-data-grid-component-a-personal-failing.md

 # What Do We Really Want? #

 Well, Excel is often used as a model, but it isn't really adequate either.
-I think we want something like the data grids in statistical programs like [Statistica](http://www.statsoft.com/#), [MiniTab](http://www.minitab.com/en-US/default.aspx), and others.
+I think we want something like the data grids in statistical programs like [Statistica](http://www.statsoft.com/#) (Statistica has pretty much vanished through a seris of acquisitions), [MiniTab](http://www.minitab.com/en-US/default.aspx), and others.
 These are not spreadsheets in the Excel sense (though they have some ability to calculate the contents of some cells based on the values in others.)
 They are dedicated data entry/editing components.
 And it seems like every manufacturer has developed their own, all with incompatible data formats.

 I think we need something inspired by JTable, but independent of it.
 But this is a hard problem.
 Look at how long it took the SwingLabs team to come up with the changes in JXTable.